Elergy/nmock/README.md

 ## HTTP Verbs

-Nock supports any HTTP verb, and it has convenience methods for the GET, POST, PUT, HEAD, DELETE, PATCH and MERGE HTTP verbs.
+NMock supports any HTTP verb, and it has convenience methods for the GET, POST, PUT, HEAD, DELETE, PATCH and MERGE HTTP verbs.

 You can intercept any HTTP verb using `.intercept(path, verb [, requestBody [, options]])`: